 How To Reverse Sear Filet Mignon, Ribeye, Tenderloin or any other Steak

 - Use meat that is at least 1,5 – 2 inches thick.
 Reverse searing works best on thicker cuts.
-If you have a thinner steak then it is better to pan sear in a more old-fashioned way
+If you have a thinner steak then it is better to pan sear in a more old-fashioned way.
+You can get amazing premium Wagyu meat from either Crowdcow (full A5 Wagyu) or SnakeRiverFarms (hybrid Wagyu at a lower price)!

 - Season all sides of the steak liberally with kosher salt and freshly ground pepper.
 My “secret” tip is to use 1 tablespoon of kosher salt per lbs of beef.
 But you do you.